thatlarrypearson/telemetry-obd/README.md

 Test output files are named differently than ```obd_logger``` data files.
 Both test and ```obd_logger``` data files will be placed in the ```{BASE_PATH}/{VIN}``` directory.
 For example, using ```data``` (default) as the base path, if the vehicle VIN is ```FT8W4DT5HED00000```, then test files will be of the form ```data/FT8W4DT5HED00000/FT8W4DT5HED00000-TEST-20211012141917-utc.json```.
 The ```obd_logger``` files will be of the form ```data/FT8W4DT5HED00000/FT8W4DT5HED00000-20211012141917-utc.json```.

+## Issues Surfaced During Vehicle Testing

 *IMPORTANT!*   Some vehicle identification numbers (VIN) are known to drop characters when being recorded.
-Not to worry as the recorded VIN is still *VERY* *UNLIKELY* to overlap with another vehicle's VIN.
+Not to worry as the recorded VIN is still *VERY* *UNLIKELY* to overlap with another vehicle's VIN (unless you are working with thousands of vehicles).
+VIN data is provided by the ```python-obd``` library.

 * 2017 Ford F-450 VIN is missing leading ```1``` digit/letter
   * ```1FT8W4DT5HED00000``` is recorded as ```FT8W4DT5HED00000```
+* 2013 Jeep Wrangler Rubicon VIN is missing leading ```1```  and trailing 2 digits/letters
+  * ```1C4HJWCG5DL500000``` is recorded as  ```C4HJWCG5DL5000```
 * 2021 Toyota Sienna Hybrid LE is missing the trailing ```0``` digit/letter
   * ```5TDKRKEC3MS042260``` is recorded as ```5TDKRKEC3MS04226```

+*IMPORTANT!* Calibration Verification Numbers (CVN) come in 4 byte sets.
+Multiple CVN (more than 4) can be returned through a single CVN command.
+As a result, the CVN data isn't likely to be valid as provided by the ```python-obd``` library.

+*IMPORTANT!* Calibration IDs (CALIBRATION_ID) come in 16 byte sets.
+Multiple CALIBRATION_ID (more than 4) can be returned through a single CALIBRATION_ID command.
+As a result, the CALIBRATION_ID data isn't likely to be valid as provided by the ```python-obd``` library.

+Problems like the above can be found by running ```telemetry_obd.obd_logger``` and ```telemetry_obd.obd_command_tester``` with the ```--logging``` and ```--verbose``` command line arguments.
+Look for "```DEBUG:obd.OBDCommand:Message was longer than expected```" in the output.

 ## Configuration File Creation and Validation

-when a VIN (vehicle identification number) specific configuration file doesn't exist, the OBD Logger program defaults to using the ```"default.ini"``` configuration file.
+When a VIN (vehicle identification number) specific configuration file doesn't exist, the OBD Logger program defaults to using the ```"default.ini"``` configuration file.
 This file, included in the software distribution under ```"config/default.ini"``` contains most known OBD commands.
 Because of the wide variations in supported command sets by manufacturer, model, trim level and year made, it is difficult to know what OBD commands a specific car will respond to.
 Additionally, manufacturers don't typically publish lists of valid OBD commands for each vehicle sold.
 This "try-them-all" method seems to be the only approach to identifying which OBD commands a specific vehicle will respond to.

 The preferred way to *"try-them-all"*, that is try every known OBD command, is to use the ```telemetry_obd.obd_command_tester``` program.
 Once all the possible known OBD commands have been tried, it becomes possible to create a list of valid known commands to be used in the creation of a vehicle specific configuration file.
 The OBD Logger software was written to automatically choose configuration files appropriately named ```"<VIN>.ini"``` by default.
 If the ```"<VIN>.ini"``` isn't available, then the other default, ```"default.ini"```, is chosen.